marmelab/react-admin/docs/Authentication.md

 ![Default Login Form](./img/login-form.png)

 What this form does upon submission depends on the `authClient` method of the `authentication` object.
-This method receives authentication requests `(type, params)`, and should return a Promise. `Login` calls `authClient` with the `AUTH_LOGIN` type, and it's the ideal place to grab and store the user credentials.
+This method receives authentication requests `(type, params)`, and should return a Promise. `Login` calls `authClient` with the `AUTH_LOGIN` type, and `{ login, password }` as parameters.
+It's the ideal place to authenticate the user, and store their credentials.

 For instance, to query an authentication route via HTTPS and store the response (a token) in local storage, configure `authClient` as follows: